Kyoji Tominaga

-Kyoji Tominaga (2 January 1892 – 14 January 1960) was an officer in the Imperial Japanese Army.
+Kyoji Tominaga (富永 恭次) was an officer in the Imperial Japanese Army.
 During World War II, he served on the cabinet of Prime Minister Hideki Tojo.

 Early life and career

 Tominaga was born in Nagasaki Prefecture.
 He was the second son of Kichitaro Tominaga, a doctor.
 In 1913 he graduated from the Imperial Japanese Army Academy and joined the 23rd Infantry Regiment.
 He was eventually assigned to the Imperial Japanese Army General Staff Office in 1927, and served as an attaché at the Japanese embassy in Moscow.

 World War II

 Tominaga was promoted to colonel in 1936 and shortly thereafter transferred to the Kwantung Army, where he became subordinate to Lieutenant General Hideki Tojo, who was then the Kwantung Army's Chief of Staff.
 Tominaga was then promoted to major general in 1939 and reassigned to the Japanese Army General Staff, eventually replacing Lieutenant General Masazumi Inada as its Chief of Operations.
 In September 1940, Tominaga was attached to the Japanese South China Area Army, taking part in the invasion of French Indochina.